chrisjbryant/errant/readme.md

 POS-based error types are assigned based primarily on the POS tags of the edited tokens according to the [Stanford Universal Dependency](http://universaldependencies.org/tagset-conversion/en-penn-uposf.html) framework.
 These tags are sometimes too detailed for error annotation however, so we do not use: interjections (INTJ), numerals (NUM), symbols (SYM) or other (X).
 We also renamed adpositions (ADP) to prepositions (PREP) and treat proper nouns (PROPN) as regular nouns (NOUN).

-In the majority of cases, an edit is only assigned a POS error category if it meets the following condition:
+In the majority of cases, an edit may be assigned a POS error category if it meets the following condition:

 * All tokens on both sides of the edit have the same POS tag.